secnonsense/tubesearch/README.md

 Arguments:

   -h, --help                  Show this help message and exit
-  -q QUERY, --query           Search Terms separated by '+'.  example: -q pop+music.
+  -q QUERY, --query           Search terms separated by '+'.  example: -q pop+music.
   -r RESULTS, --results       The number of items returned from 0 to 50
   -s SAFE, --safesearch       Safesearch level, strict, none or moderate
   -t TYPE, --type TYPE        Type of content; video, playlist or channel